smartcontractkit/documentation/docs/Using Price Feeds/price-feeds-migration-august-2020.md

 layout: nodes.liquid
 section: smartContract
 date: Last Modified
-title: "Price Feeds August 2020"
+title: "Data Feeds August 2020"
 permalink: "docs/price-feeds-migration-august-2020/"
 hidden: true
 metadata:
   image:
     0: "/files/OpenGraph_V3.png"
 ---
-Chainlink Price Feeds give smart contract developers a simple way to fetch current and historical asset prices.
+Chainlink Data Feeds give smart contract developers a simple way to fetch current and historical asset prices.
 Asset prices are updated by decentralized oracle networks which aggregate results from high-quality data providers.

 > 📘 Upgrade to New Contracts
 >
-> Chainlink is constantly upgrading how price feed data is updated and aggregated on-chain.
-Users should point to the new addresses in order to automatically support the latest releases for price feeds.
+> Chainlink is constantly upgrading how data feed data is updated and aggregated on-chain.
+Users should point to the new addresses in order to automatically support the latest releases for data feeds.

 # Contract Migration